 Take a minute or two throughout the day to take stock of your energy levels.
 Morning, midday and in the evening are great place to start.
 On a scale of 1-10 are you feeling ready to scale a mountain (10) or is it hard to concentrate and getting horizontal on the couch feels like all you have in the tank (1)?

-If you’re a Gold subscriber, you can track this in your Cronometer account with a Custom Biometric.
-You’ll be able to look back and track your trends over time or chart this against any other biometric or nutrient to see if there’s a correlation.
+Cronometer users can log an ‘Energy’ biometric, which will allow you to look back and track your trends over time or chart Energy against any other biometric or nutrient to see if there’s a correlation.

 Vitamins & Minerals For Energy Support